Yup, literally a whole stack of GAPS-friendly and low FODMAP pancakes… just for you!

 - Prepare a pan with the butter/oil over medium heat.

 - Cook silver dollar-sized pancake batter in pan over medium heat and flip when they are golden brown on each side.

-- 1 starch, 2 oz. protein, 2 fats, 1 vegetable
+- Exchange per whole recipe: 1 serving = 1 starch, 2 oz. protein, 2 fats, 1 vegetable